Digitoider/hasher/README.md

 ```

 ### `delete_if`
-Removes keys with values if a condition in the block returns *true*
+Removes keys with values if a condition in the block returns *true*.
+Returns self
 ```ruby
 h = Hasher.new(red: :red, blue: :blue, green: 'not_green')